thoughtspot/thoughtspot.github.io/_end-user/search/about-the-search-bar.md

 If you type an unrecognized search term, you will be offered tips on searching.
 The search help appears when you type a term that isn’t understood by ThoughtSpot and then press the Enter key.

  ![]({{ site.baseurl }}/images/search_help.png "Search help box")

+## Related searches

+At the end of the **Search** page is the system provides searches you might find useful.
+These are quick searches you can load into the search bar by simply click on the provided link.